gtosato/eShop/README.md

 # React e-Shop Website

-This project is a mock-up of an e-Shop website.
+This project is a mock-up of an existing e-Shop website.
 It allows users to select an item from stock, add to cart, and checkout.
+It is for educational purposes only.

 <br />